Contact the GG Archives

 Photograph of Mr. and Mrs. W. T. Stead Taken during Their Honeymoon.

 Photograph of Mr. and Mrs. W. T. Stead Taken during Their Honeymoon.
-The American Review of Reviews (June 1912) p.
-698. GGA Image ID # 1058751ef9
+The American Review of Reviews, June 1912.
+GGA Image ID # 1058751ef9

-Henry Forbes Julian, Metallurgical Engineer and Titanic Victim
+Henry Forbes Julian - Titanic Victim

-He was a pioneer in the South African goldfields, where, in 1887, he was one of the consulting engineers to the Johannesburg Pioneer Co., and erected a small plant to treat blanketings from the company’s first stamp mill, by the cyanide process.
+He was a pioneer in the South African goldfields, where, in 1887, he was one of the consulting engineers to the Johannesburg Pioneer Co. and erected a small plant to treat blanketings from the company's first stamp mill, by the cyanide process.

 -- The Engineering and Mining Journal, 27 April 1912, p.
 827